Mini Diarium documentation

 Theme Light, dark, or follow system (auto)

-Language Interface language: English, Spanish, or German
+Language Interface language: English, Spanish, German, French, Italian, or Hindi

 Allow future entries Write entries for dates that have not happened yet